 - Centers for Disease Control and Prevention.
 Meningitis.
-Available at https://www.cdc.gov/meningitis/index.html (accessed 18 April 2018).
+Available at: https://www.cdc.gov/meningitis/index.html (accessed December 2021).

 - Centers for Disease Control and Prevention.
-Meningitis.
-Causes and spread to others.
-Available at https://www.cdc.gov/meningococcal/about/causes-transmission.html (accessed 18 April 2018).
+Viral meningitis.
+Available at: https://www.cdc.gov/meningitis/viral.html (accessed December 2021).

 - Centers for Disease Control and Prevention.
-Meningococcal disease Travel as a risk factor.
-Available at: https://www.cdc.gov/meningococcal/about/risk-travelers.html (accessed 22 May 2018).
+Meningococcal disease – Signs and symptoms.
+Available at: https://www.cdc.gov/meningococcal/about/symptoms.html (accessed December 2021).

 - Australian Government, Department of Health.
 National Immunisation Program Schedule.
 Available at: https://www.health.gov.au/health-topics/immunisation/immunisation-throughout-life/national-immunisation-program-schedule#national-immunisation-program-schedule-from-1-july-2020 (accessed December 2021).